Feminist digital humanities: Contributions and Impacts of Feminist Digital Humanities in The United States (U.S.)

 The Me Too movement was another major social transformation done to the human rights and gender equality progression where it was in protest against assault and sexual harassment against women.
 The hashtag #MeToo started circulating on the Internet in October 2017 introduced by an American activist, Tarana Burke in 2006 in MySpace where social media users have been utilising it to draw attention to the problems related to sexual misconduct including victim-blaming, rape enabling and putting responsibility on sexual predators.
 As time went by and the campaign became more impactful, it managed to shift the focus not only on gender-based harassment but also the discrimination against race, gender orientation, color, age and disability.
 Another driving factor for the movement was the consensus in regards to lacking reporting systems of sexual misconduct in the workplace.
 The allegations regarding violence and sexual harassment against women were meant to be publicized on social media such as Twitter as part of the social movement to hold the powerful men accountable for their crime with the amount of audience accumulated.
 One of the aims of this project was also to raise awareness regarding female survivors for other victims to be inspired by.
 Many prominent public figures were in favor of the movement such as Alyssa Milano, Ashley Judd and Ellen DeGeneres where they gathered in solidarity on social media to give support for Christina Blasey Ford who had admitted to being sexually assaulted during her high school years in a court hearing.

 Without a doubt, the #MeToo movement has brought a huge impact in the U.S. It truly opened the eyes of the Americans to how severe and common sexual harassment, abuse, as well as injustice towards women are.
-They finally realized that this kind of injustice or harassment can happen to any woman, even their mothers, daughters, female co-workers or female friends.
+Disproportionate violence against women was entering mainstream and popular discourse.
 This has brought a massive awareness in them which results in them creating more effort to prevent sexual harassment as well as assault happening in the country.
 This movement has also become a platform for victims of abuse and harassment to speak up their frustration and anger.
 It has created a ‘safe space’ or an environment where they can voice out their emotions without fear of being invalidated.
-This also results in more and more women realizing that they are not in this fight alone because there is a huge community of women who are right beside them walking through the same journey too.
-This kind of impact is highly significant and groundbreaking because the women in the USA are finally not afraid of speaking up.
+This results in a rise in women speaking out about their experience with harassment and assault, which significantly impacted the social acceptance of such behaviors.